Residential solar installations in Australia have been growing significantly since around 2017.

 Although a lot of work around regulations, economics and technologies has already been done, these will still need to be optimised before a more extensive adoption of DER applications.
 This will naturally create further opportunities for the talent market .

-This is to ensure that mass application of the new technology does not damage the stability and reliability of the electricity network from a technical perspective, while introducing new & healthy competition to the market from an economic perspective.
+This is to ensure that mass application of the new technology does not damage the stability and reliability of the electricity network from a technical perspective. while introducing new & healthy competition to the market from an economic perspective.
+The Australian Energy Market Operator (AEMO) has also been enhancing its Distributed Energy Resources Register to improve visibility and management of DERs across the grid.

-On the technical side, power engineers are required to study the host capacity of the grid for DER asset integrations, and their impact to the reliability and stability of the electricity network.
+On the technical side, power engineers are required to study the host capacity of the grid for DER asset integrations and their impact on the reliability and stability of the electricity network.
+Recent studies have shown that integrating DERs can improve grid resilience if managed properly, but it requires advanced grid management technologies and real-time data analytics.

 With extensive experience working with clients from a range of industries, Anávo takes pride in being the pioneer in recruiting for renewable sectors.
-If you are in a look for a skilled talent that is thriving to make a difference or want to learn more about a specific job opportunity, then get in touch with me.
+If you are in a look for a skilled talent who is striving to make a difference or wants to learn more about a specific job opportunity, then get in touch with us.